-Paul Cuomo is a partner in the Antitrust and Competition Practice and serves as Partner in Charge of the firm's Washington office.
+Paul Cuomo is a partner in the Antitrust and Competition Practice.
+He currently serves on the firm's Executive Committee and is the former Partner in Charge of the firm's Washington office.

-Mr. Cuomo advises clients on all aspects of antitrust law, with an emphasis on U.S. and multi-jurisdictional merger reviews.
 In addition to appearing before the U.S. antitrust authorities, Paul regularly represents clients in international investigations and has appeared in person before numerous international authorities including the European Commission, the Ministry of Commerce of the People's Republic of China (MOFCOM), the Australian Competition and Consumer Commission (ACCC) and the Canadian Competition Bureau.
-According to Legal 500 (2017), “Cuomo is often singled out for his ‘keen intelligence and many years of antitrust experience’, which allow him to ‘quickly apply law to new facts and provide well reasoned, easy to understand legal advice.’”
+According to Legal 500 (2017), “Cuomo is often singled out for his ‘keen intelligence and many years of antitrust experience’, which allows him to ‘quickly apply law to new facts and provide well reasoned, easy to understand legal advice.’”

-Mr. Cuomo has handled transactions valued at $100 billion and has received U.S. and foreign antitrust clearances across a wide variety of industries, including oilfield products and services, metals, electric and natural gas transmission and distribution, mining and forestry equipment and services, software, pulp and paper, general industrial manufacturing and various chemical products.
+Paul has received U.S. and foreign antitrust clearances across a wide variety of industries, including media and e-commerce, oilfield products and services, metals, electric and natural gas transmission and distribution, mining and forestry equipment and services, software, pulp and paper, general industrial manufacturing and various chemical products.

 In addition, he serves as Antitrust Compliance Officer for the National Association of Music Merchants (NAMM), a 9,000+ member association of manufacturers, retailers and distributors of musical instruments and products, under the terms of a settlement agreement with the Federal Trade Commission.